joyur98/FitTrack/README.md

 # FitTrack

-a combined effort on making an app prototype using react native and expo and firebase
+**FitTrack** is a collaborative project aimed at creating a mobile app prototype using **React Native**, **Expo**, and **Firebase**.

+---

+## Project Structure

+### Backend Folder
-# backend folder is used to store the files, assets and necessary code for the backend for this project
+Contains all files, assets, and necessary code for the backend of this project.

+### Mobile Folder
-# mobile folder is used to store the files, assests and necessary code for the mobile aspect of this project
+Contains all files, assets, and necessary code for the mobile side of this project.

+---

+## Description
+This repository is structured to separate concerns:
+- **Backend:** Handles server-side logic, database interactions, and API endpoints.
+- **Mobile:** Handles the frontend mobile application, UI components, and user interactions.